A Reinforcement Learning Framework for Some Singular Stochastic Control Problems: Problem Formulation and Singular Control Law

-The next result is the verification theorem for the singular control problems of our interest.
-It states that if the extended HJB equations have a solution with sufficient regularity, then there exists an optimal singular control that is generated by an admissible singular control law.
+The next result is the verification theorem for the optimal singular control.
+It states that if the extended HJB equations have a solution with sufficient regularity, then there exists an optimal singular control that is generated by a singular control law.
 Later, in the RL design, to learn an optimal singular control, it suffices to learn the singular control law that simplifies the policy iterations in the learning procedure.